ThereforeCorporation/API-Samples/README.md

-# API Sample
+# API Samples
-Many API Samples for working with Therefore.<br>
+Many API/WebAPI Samples for working with Therefore.<br>
 Please also refer to our API Documentation.

 # How to contribute